Behavioral health providers, who have augmented their clinical practice with Oxevision, have reported:

 The preliminary data obtained indicate that the digitally assisted nursing observations agreed with the observations without sensors when both were carried out in parallel and that over an estimated 755 patient nights, the new system has not been associated with any untoward incidents.
 Preliminary qualitative data suggest that the new technology improves patients’ and staff’s experience at night.

-Discussion This project suggests that the digitally assisted nursing observations could maintain patients’ safety while potentially improving patients’ and staff’s experience in an acute psychiatric ward.
-The limitations of this study, namely, its narrative character and the fact that patients were not randomised to the new technology, suggest taking the reported findings as qualitative and preliminary.
+Discussion This project suggests that the digitally assisted nursing observations could maintain patients’ safety while potentially improving patients’ and staff’s experience in an acute psychiatric unit.
+The limitations of this study, namely, its narrative character and the fact that patients were not randomized to the new technology, suggest taking the reported findings as qualitative and preliminary.

 Clinical implications These results suggest that the care provided at night in acute inpatient psychiatric units could be substantially improved with this technology.
 This warrants a more thorough and stringent evaluation.